 People search for "USA VPS" the same way they search for "a car" — technically a valid search, but missing the detail that actually matters.
 You don't want a car, you want a specific car for your specific needs.
 And you don't want "a US server," you want a server in the right US city for where your users actually are.
+You will see it sold as a United States VPS, as American VPS hosting, or simply as a USA VPS — but the moment you go to buy USA VPS server capacity, location and specs matter far more than the label.

 The US is 4,300 kilometers wide.
 A server in New York reaches Los Angeles in 60–75ms.
 A server in LA reaches New York in the same 60–75ms.
 That gap is real, it's measurable, and it shows up in page speed scores, checkout completion rates, and bounce rates.